 We just posted the TS-930 power supply removal video - watch it and see how easy it is to remove the original supply from the TS-930!

 Last week we started wrapping up the design of some large schematics for the TS-930.
 In the original Service manual, there are a total of 4 fold out schematics that we are making available in large formats.
 There are 2 schematics for each of the serial number ranges.
 One set covers SN 208XXXX-309XXXX and the other available set covers SN 310XXX and later.

-We are now shipping the TS-940S schematic diagrams, printed on high gloss photo paper.
+We are now shipping the TS-940S schematic diagrams, printed on high quality bond paper.
 This is a single diagram containing all of the TS-940 modules along with the Main Schematic.

 After being a Ham for over 50 years, I have finally decided that one of the best transceivers ever made is the Kenwood TS-940.
 One of the biggest problems with the TS-940 has been the power supply.
 The supply on a working radio can tend to run at very high temperatures even in receive mode.